Seeing "Hostel" less than twenty-four hours after "BloodRayne

 ," and Derek Richardson (2003's "Dumb and Dumberer: When Harry Met Lloyd

 ") are credible best friends and strongly charismatic presences as Paxton and Josh, their unrelenting path toward make-or-break, life-or-death fates absolutely riveting because of their likability.
-That they feel like normal guys in their early twenties, on the verge of job and dreams and a whole future open wide to them, is crucial in following them as real people instead of scripted creations, and allows for a more powerful emotional impact.
+That they feel like normal guys in their early twenties, on the verge of jobs and dreams and a whole future open wide to them, is crucial in following them as real people instead of scripted creations, and allows for a more powerful emotional impact.
 Hernandez is superb throughout, but especially good in a scene where he tells the traumatic childhood story of witnessing a helpless little girl's drowninga creepy, savvy subtext that is counterbalance to Paxton's own helplessness in later scenes.

 There will be audiences who will be offended by "Hostel," both in content and context, and those who will be sickened by its explicit nature.
 They are the same people who will have preconceived judgments from the start and have no business seeing it in the first place.
 For everyone else (weak stomachs need not apply), "Hostel" is an extraordinary low-budget triumph that adeptly studies the threshold of one's own fear and endurance, and the fine line that makes up the boundaries between right and wrong, acquaintance and stranger.
 Additionally intriguing is the early picturesque cinematography by Milan Chadima, painting the European countryside in an exquisite, idealized light that gets turned on its head midway through when the settings and camera's stock become more grainy and threatening.

 "Hostel" is an unapologetic, taut, brave thriller that puts the horror back in horror film, while simultaneously digging beneath the surface and into even grimmer areas of the human condition.
 If the ending seems a little too easy, it's only because what has come before has been so hard and despairing; the climactic moments are devilishly clever and logical in their inference.
 Finally, in Eli Roth is a stirring talent with the natural, invigorating filmmaking ability to become one of the horror genre's most reliable mastersa bloodier Alfred Hitchcock or a radical version of old-school John Carpenter if you will.
-The equally smart and hair-raising "Hostel," more so than "Cabin Fever
+The equally smart and hair-raising "Hostel," even more so than "Cabin Fever

 ," is our first unadulterated proof of this.